 Women worked in transportation, agriculture, and factories, where they comprised ~ 15% of personnel.
 Vultee/Convair Aircraft in Downey, California was first to build fighters on an assembly line and first to use women in the production phase.
 The song “Rosie the Riveter,” while about one woman, came to represent this entire part of the workforce.
 Latinas were called Rosita Riveters.
 While these workers were the biggest and most memorable face of female involvement in the war, others were directly involved in the military as nurses, spies, entertainers (USO), pilots, and mathematicians.
 In all, around 500 American women died overseas during the war.
 OSS agent Julia Child, later famous as a French cook, developed an anti-shark repellent that kept fish from exploding undersea mines intended for German U-boats.

 Child joined the OSS (Office of Strategic Services, forerunner to the CIA) because she was too tall to be a WASP.
 WASPs (Women’s Airforce Service Pilots) trained male pilots.
 Army psychologists figured that having women in the cockpit soothed men’s nerves and made the challenge seem more attainable, especially with large bombers.
 Female pilots also ferried planes between non-combat zones.
 The purported soothing effect of women in the air led to more stewardesses than stewards as flight attendants on commercial flights after the war.
 Cornelia Fort was the first American to learn of the Pearl Harbor attack.
 On the morning of December 7, 1941, she was working in Oahu as a civilian flight instructor when she found herself surrounded by Japanese fighters — a scene depicted in the classic film Tora!
 Tora!
 Tora!
 (1970).
 She survived but was killed as a WASP in a mid-air collision in 1943.
-In 2010, President Obama awarded the 300 surviving, and previously unrecognized, WASPs Medals of Honor.
+In 2010, President Obama awarded the 300 surviving and previously unrecognized WASPs Medals of Honor.
 The Navy also had an all-female volunteer unit called WAVES (Women Accepted For Volunteer Emergency Service).

-Racial tension also marked the domestic front, as seen by the aforementioned riots.
 Unlike WWI, German-Americans didn’t get the brunt of persecution this time.
 The government imprisoned some, but those camps only served as recruiting grounds for the American Bund, the biggest U.S. Nazi chapter.
 Germans were harder to distinguish from the rest of the population than Japanese anyway.
-There were even more German-Americans in fact than Anglo-Americans.
+There were even more German-Americans than Anglo-Americans.

-Japanese-Americans, regardless of how long they’d been in the country (some were WWI veterans), were given a short amount of time to sell their homes and businesses, often just 48 hours, and concentrated in twelve internment camps across the West.
+Japanese Americans, regardless of how long they’d been in the country (some were WWI veterans), were given a short amount of time to sell their homes and businesses and concentrated in twelve internment camps across the West.
 The average time to sell and move into assembly stations was two weeks, but sometimes as short as 48 hours.
 They weren’t prisoners, strictly speaking, insofar as they could leave; but they couldn’t work or own property elsewhere and children couldn’t attend schools.
 So, really, Japanese-Americans had no choice but to stay and to submit to forced labor, often constructing their own prisons.
 The internment camp order came directly from the top, as FDR’s Executive Order 9066 (FDR issued by far the most executive orders, or actions that circumvent Congress, of any president).
-Small businesses competing with Japanese-Americans also lobbied for EO 9066.
-Though the FBI testified before Congress that Japanese-Americans posed no security threat, FDR’s racial profiling order dovetailed with widespread American sentiment toward Asians dating to the 19th century.
-U.S. Army Western Defense Commander John L. Dewitt told Congress, “We must worry about the Japanese all the time until he is wiped off the map.”
-Luckily it didn’t come to that, but Dewitt’s remarks indicate this situation could have degenerated considerably, especially if the Japanese had been successful early in the Pacific War.
+Small businesses competing with Japanese Americans also lobbied for EO 9066.
+Though the FBI testified before Congress that Japanese Americans posed no security threat, FDR’s racial profiling order dovetailed with widespread American sentiment toward Asians dating to the 19th century.
+Army Western Defense Commander John L. Dewitt told Congress, “We must worry about the Japanese all the time until he is wiped off the map.”
+Luckily it didn’t come to that, but Dewitt’s remarks indicate this situation could have degenerated considerably, especially if the Japanese had been successful in the Pacific War.

-Another Japanese-American, Fred Korematsu, refused to show up at his internment camp and sued the U.S. Government for violating his civil rights.
+Another Japanese-American, Fred Korematsu, sued the U.S. Government for violating his civil rights.
 He lost his case, but it was an important one nonetheless because the Supreme Court ruled that only the wartime emergency justified racial discrimination.
 That opened the door for post-war litigation from groups like the NAACP as we’ll see in coming chapters.
 Bill Clinton awarded Korematsu the National Medal of Honor in 1998.
 Interning the entire Japanese-American population, including people with American roots, especially with the FBI reporting there was no danger, was an overreaction the government formally apologized for years later.
 Ronald Reagan signed a reparations bill for former captives in 1988.